OC Kerkennah: History

 In October 1964 OCK played for the first time in the third division.
-They were successful and placed first at the end of the season, going undefeated with 7 wins, one draw and no losses.
+They placed first at the end of the season, going undefeated with 7 wins, one draw and no losses.
 But in the final playoff match for promotion to the Second Division OCK were defeated by Club Olympique de Médenine.

 In 1969 a handball and a pétanque section were founded.
 These sections of the sports club are now defunct.

 After five years in the Regional League III (region of Sfax), where they won the regional championship each time but failed the playoffs, the club eventually joined the second division in 1970 to spend nine years before joining the elite in the 1978–79 season.
 OCK spent 13 seasons in the first division (professional level).
-Known for their ultra-defensive playing style, they clung on for five years but eventually were relegated.
-During the 1990s, considered by many to be the glory years of the club, OCK "clung like an octopus" (as said by other first division clubs).
+They clung on for five years but eventually were relegated.

 In the 1990–91 season, OCK was promoted to the first division.
-In 1991–92, the club had the largest budget in its history and the 6th largest of all first division clubs, after Espérance Sportive de Tunis, Club Africain, Étoile Sportive du Sahel, Club Sportif Sfaxien and Stade Tunisien with 645 000 00 Tunisian Dinar.

-A year later, they came back with a new style that often led them to great success.
 After mixed fortunes, the club were relegated from the first division for the last time in 1997 to the second division.
 After two seasons (1997–98 and 1998–99) in the second division, they were relegated again.
 Since the 1999–2000 season OCK have played in the third division, where they been fighting for survival for a number of years.
 With constant coach changes, the club has struggled to achieve the consistency required for promotion back to League division II.

 In the 2009–10 season, OCK was very close to going back to Tunisian League division II halfway through the season.
 But after a bad second half of the season, they after a good first half of the season.
 But after a bad second half, they finished only 6th in the division III table.
 This season was the first season after their comeback last season in which OCK played entirely at the Farhat Hached Stadium in Remla, Kerkennah.

-Strip

 Stadiums in Sfax

 OCK has played in the City El Habib Stadium in recent years, and occasionally also plays in the 2 Mars Stadium in Sfax.

-Important games (against professional teams) are played in the Stade Taïeb Mhiri of Sfax.